 - 1. A person may serve two, but no more than two, consecutive two-year terms. - 2.
-The committee chair will be elected by the committee from among the returning members at the last meeting of each year. - 3.
+The committee chair will be elected by the committee from among the returning members at the last meeting of each year.
+A committee member should have served on the committee for more than one year before becoming committee chair if possible. - 3.
+A vice chair will be selected from among the members of the committee.
+The vice chair will become the committee chair when the committee chair's term expires whenever possible. - 4.
+The Chair of the Faculty Senate will convene the Faculty Awards Committee in the fall at the beginning of the academic year. - 5.
+A committee member who resigns or one who fails to fulfill their responsibility to discharge the duties of the committee will be replaced according to the election procedures of the Faculty Senate. - 3.
 Members cannot be considered for any award during their terms of service. - 4.
-The Faculty Awards Committee should regularly review the criteria, guidelines, and procedures for nomination and selection relating to all faculty awards, and it should recommend changes to the Faculty Senate. - 5.
+The Faculty Awards Committee should regularly review the criteria, guidelines, and procedures for nomination and selection relating to faculty awards that are granted by the Faculty Awards Committee, and it should recommend changes to the Faculty Senate. - 5.
 Members of the Faculty Awards Committee cannot nominate anyone for an award, nor can they write letters of recommendation for anyone considered for an award. - 6.
-The Faculty Awards Committee will publicize the availability of the various awards each year in order to insure an adequate pool of nominees for each award.
+The Faculty Awards Committee will publicize the availability of the various awards granted by the Faculty Awards Committee each year in order to ensure an adequate pool of nominees for each award.
 Requests for nominations should be widely distributed.